yovitsa/portfolio/README.md

-11. Start gunicorn by running the command below, 8000 is the default gunicorn port.
+12. Start gunicorn by running the command below, 8000 is the default gunicorn port.
 Gnicorn is used here so caddy can forward reverse proxy request to my flask application:
+** Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+It's a pre-fork worker model.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy. **